How Intermodal Trucking Affects a Carrier’s Net Revenue

 Using current diesel prices and the average mpg of a semi-truck, a driver taking the 600-mile round trip could net ≈$900-1,000 after fuel expenses.
 In comparison, a carrier doing intermodal drayage runs could drive 400 miles over multiple trips at higher rates and net ≈$1,000-1,200 all while staying local.
 That’s fewer miles, fewer expenses, and more money that a carrier would take home from intermodal loads.
 The difference in net revenue between intermodal and OTR will only be greater as more miles are added to the equation.

 Looking at the gross numbers for a month of work, the difference between intermodal and OTR can be even greater.
-As Bonnie Castillo, President of CoreFund Capital, tells us, “On the intermodal side I can see one truck generating $25-30K a month in billing, where on over-the-road dry van, they may only be generating $15K a month, or $20K if they’re running hard.”
+As Bonnie Castillo, president of a factoring company, tells us, “On the intermodal side I can see one truck generating $25-30K a month in billing, where on over-the-road dry van, they may only be generating $15K a month, or $20K if they’re running hard.”
 Since these are gross numbers, the profitability of intermodal is more obvious when also factoring in the lower fuel costs that an intermodal carrier accumulates on these trips.
 This is a direct testament to the fact that even though intermodal trips are shorter, when added all together, intermodal carriers will make more money than if they were doing over-the-road trips.